 Example interworking scenarios to consider are from EPC to NextGen core.

-In addition, typical roaming scenarios between operators will be studied in TR 23.799.
+In addition, typical roaming scenarios between operators are studied in TR 23.799.
 For example the need for NextGen core of an operator to support roaming with partners that have not yet migrated to the NextGen core.
 Typically an MNO will not deploy a standalone Next Generation System right from the beginning, but rather deploy it in parts of his PLMN area in addition to an existing legacy 3GPP RAN.

 Further NextGen core of an operator will need to support roaming with partners that have not yet migrated to the NextGen core.
 Thus migration strategies and interworking is required to maintain service for UEs changing between NextGen Radio (NR) and legacy 3GPP RAN.
 This key issue focuses on security aspects of migration and interworking scenarios based on the findings TR 23.799.

 Several options of interworking and migration between radio technologies and possible core network concepts have been identified.